serialc/BSR_parsers/README.md

 + schemas (container of schema definitions)
   + Markdown files describing the schema (schema name in all lower case characters)

+## A short discussion of BSS types
+Not all BSS use stations as trip start/end points.
+Some systems allow free floating bicycles, which can be locked to any bicycle rack.
+The location is shared/specified by GPS or in some cases an SMS message by the user.
+These bikes typically need to still be kept within a zone called a FlexZone (nextbike) or service area (SOBI).
+Simply providing the number of bikes and spaces at a station is no longer sufficient.
+Individual bikes and locations need to be specified as well as station statuses.
+We're still working on what form this data should take.

 ## Python example
 ```python
 import urllib2, json